Advantech-IIoT/documents/wise710a1/2gb-ubuntu18044/index.md

 In this example case, the SD card block device is `sdc`.

-Then, enter the scripts sub-directory in package.
+Then, enter the scripts sub-directory in this package.

 ```
 $ ls